Riddhish Herbals

 Key Features

-- 100% single herb: pure Piper longum fruit powder — no fillers, no blending.
+- One herb, nothing else: pure Piper longum fruit powder — no fillers, no blending.

 - Correct plant part: made from the dried fruit (Pippali), distinct from the root (Pippalimool / Ganthoda).